 - Our hospitals will be full – The spread will move quickly.

-- Hawaii Tourism and ALL business will be hit hard – We’ll need at least a few months after then final quarantine to start seeing business returning.
+- Hawaii Tourism and ALL business will be hit hard – We’ll need at least a few months after the final quarantine to start seeing business returning.
 This all depends on how the rest of the world handles this too.
 Once we control this, visitors will be craving a Hawaii trip more than ever.
-Many will have less money to do so, but we’ll see bookings jump from those that had reserves in the first place.
+Many will have less money to do so, but we’ll see bookings jump from those that had reserved in the first place.

 March 16th predictions:

 - I believe it’s going to take over 100,000 cases in the US before the general public begins taking this seriously (currently at 4,314 cases in the US).
-If China’s numbers are accurate, their social engineering and ability to quarantine and shut down major cities is doing the job.
+If China’s numbers are accurate, their social engineering and ability to quarantine and shut down major cities are doing the job.
 Even though they’re reported to have less than 10,000 active cases (of their original 80,880 cases), all it takes is one reckless infected person to reinfect everyone in China.
 That being said, I believe they’ll have to keep things shut down for a while longer (maybe a few more months.)
-That effects the many products we get from them, including the majority of our generic pharmaceuticals.
+That affects the many products we get from them, including the majority of our generic pharmaceuticals.

 - Why Hawaii is poised to handle this better than many areas? – I believe because of our outdoor, healthy lifestyle and strong sun, many of us will handle this virus far better than most.
 Tourism is down, with unprecedented cancellations happening every day.
-With less people on the islands, we’ll have less exposure and more resources.
+With fewer people on the islands, we’ll have less exposure and more resources.

 - Why Hawaii is in trouble if this lasts a long time? – We still get the majority of our food and goods from off-island.
-Though we’ll have less people on the islands consuming, if we get less shipments due to less supply, we’re gonna have to dig deep and find ways to live on our own for the first time since the Hawaiians lived here with their successful ahupua’a system.
+Though we’ll have fewer people on the islands consuming, if we get fewer shipments due to less supply, we’re gonna have to dig deep and find ways to live on our own for the first time since the Hawaiians lived here with their successful ahupua’a system.
 We were told recently that our Costco is out of toilet paper and they were expecting the next shipment from the Costco on Oahu (shipments hit Oahu first.)
 I haven’t had confirmation yet, but I heard that the Oahu Costco kept the shipment that was meant for Maui.
 If this kind of behavior becomes the norm, the outer islands will be in a lot of trouble.

 An update from a doctor here on Maui (3/16/20):